mediocregopher/mediocre-go-lib/mrpc/proto.md

 The two elements of the request stream are specified as follows:

-* The first element, the head, is a JSON value with an object containing a `name` field, which identifies the call being made, and optionally a `debug` field.
+* The first element, the head, is a value element with an object containing a `name` field, which identifies the call being made, and optionally a `debug` field.

 * The second element is the argument to the call.
-This may be a JSON value, a byte blob, or an embedded stream containing even more elements, depending on the call.
+This may be a value, a bytes, or an embedded stream element containing even more elements, depending on the call.
 It's up to the client and server to coordinate beforehand what to expect here.

 ## Call response